dojo/docs/dojox/gfx.rst

   getBoundingBox()
     Returns the content bounding box.

-  connect() and disconnect()
+  on()
-    See the discussion of these methods in the Event processing section above.
+    See the discussion of this method in the Event processing section above.

   whenLoaded(callbackFunction)
     Executes the user-specified callbackFunction as soon as the Surface is ready for drawing.